bu-icsg/FlexFilt/README.md

   $ LD_PRELOAD=./myfilter.so ./filter2.rv
 ```

-As expected, FlexFilt prevents the execution of the target instruction in the untrusted funtion and allows its execution in the two trusted functions.
+As expected, FlexFilt prevents the execution of the target instruction in the untrusted function and allows its execution in the two trusted functions.

 Run the buffer overflow example: